Hey you, it’s time to TREAT YO SHELF

 - Jonathan Van Ness focuses on hair & skincare.
-In “shelf” terms, Jonathan would be in-charge of cleaning off old dust, and making sure the shelf is in its best “natural look and structure.”
+In “shelf” terms, Jonathan would be in-charge of cleaning off the old dust and making sure the shelf is in its best “natural look and structure.”

-- Then, there is Karamo Brown who adds a level of wisdom that inspires you and brings out your best possible self.
-To Treat Yo Shelf, you will need to add some portraits of inspirational people, and values or quotes that you represent and love!
+- Then, Karamo Brown adds a level of wisdom that inspires you and brings out your best possible self.
+To Treat Yo Shelf, you will need to add some portraits of inspirational people and values or quotes you represent and love!

 Alright, with the Five Fav wisdom guiding us on our “Treat Yo Shelf” makeover, let’s get started!

 Here is my current, super cheap, super dusty shelf that desperately needs a makeover.

 To Treat my Shelf, I am bringing out my Castile soap, paper towels, gloves, and my duster!
 I want to make sure my shelf knows that he is loved and that I am sorry for leaving him unattended for all these years.
 By dusting off and cleaning our shelves, we can sanitize our workspace while really seeing what we are working with.
 With our shelf cleaned, let’s move on to step two!

 To Treat your Shelf, you will need to bring out any vinyl, wallpaper, or (in my case) whatever scrapbooking paper you have.
 Our goal is to decorate the interior/background of our shelf with some bright and bold patterns.
 My shelf is pure black and needs some pop of color to bring it alive.